alibakirx/alibakirx/README.md

 ### Hi there 👋

 # 💫 About Me:
-I am trying to improve myself in the field of solidity and back-end.
-I have beginner-intermediate knowledge in HTML-CSS-Javascript, c, c#, python, solidity, sql languages.<br><br>
+I am trying to improve myself in the field of front-end, data and cloud.
+I have intermediate knowledge in HTML-CSS-Javascript, c, c#, python, solidity, sql languages.<br><br>

 ## 🌐 Socials: